Business Administration, MBA

 MGMT 5115Global Human Resources (or study abroad trip)3

-International Business Concentration
+Global Business Concentration

 Businesses operate on a global scale and need graduates who can evaluate international operational challenges, assess sociocultural issues, and understand the worldwide economy.
 A business-themed study abroad trip is an option for this concentration.
 Students can also take courses in Logistics, Global Marketing, Cross-Cultural Negotiating, Global Human Resources, and Global Management.

-Required International Business Concentration Courses3
+Required Global Business Concentration Courses3

 SCML 5101International Business and Global Logistics3

-Elective International Business Concentration Courses6
+Elective Global Business Concentration Courses6

 Select two courses from the following: